Kotlin/kotlin-by-example/examples/04_functional/02_Lambdas.md

 # Lambda Functions

-[*Lambda functions*](https://kotlinlang.org/docs/reference/lambdas.html) ("lambdas") are a simple way to create functions ad-hoc.
+[*Lambda functions*](https://kotlinlang.org/docs/reference/lambdas.html) ("lambdas") are a simple way to create functions whenever needed.
 Lambdas can be denoted very concisely in many cases thanks to type inference and the implicit `it` variable.

 ```run-kotlin
 fun main() {